raft-tech/raft-tech.github.io/services-cloud-native.md

 experiences:
   experience1:
     head: Microservices
     text: Smaller microservices working together to fulfill business requirements provide the software agility needed in enterprise software.
 Our team builds RESTFul microservices that are containerized and platform/cloud agnostic.
-Each microservice exposes its health metrics that are fetched by prometheus.
+Each microservice exposes its health metrics that are fetched by Prometheus.
   experience2:
     head: Kubernetes
     text: Using a mix of open source tools and best practices, our engineering team builds Kubernetes clusters that are quick to setup and yet secure.
 The clusters built and maintained are production ready and include necessary tools like EFK, Prometheus, Grafana, Istio, and Admission Control.